The proposal heads to the California Coastal Commission

 With the issue moving to the California Coastal Commission, Edmiston says he expects an outcome more to his liking.

-“Fortunately, this isn’t the end of the battle,” the Conservancy head said in a press release issued a little more than an hour after the council vote.
+“Fortunately, this isn’t the end of the battle,” the Conservancy head said in a press release.
 “We will bring our case to the California Coastal Commission where, unlike at the Malibu City Council, the broad public interest can get a fair hearing.”